 - Sit with them during meals.

 Not every meal may be a family meal, but toddlers still need your attention when they are eating—both so they can learn manners and proper table behavior, and so you are right there if they have trouble eating something.
-And eating while sitting down is an easy way to lessen the likelihood of choking.

 - Try a new food at home before sending it to daycare.